Theatre Mission Statement

 Phoebe Hall, Professor, regularly works as a professional actor and director in local and regional productions and recently directed Blithe Spirit for Fayetteville Technical Community College

-Jeremy Fiebig, Assistant Professor, recently debuted his play, Pan, at Gilbert Theater
+Jeremy Fiebig, Assistant Professor, debuted his play, Pan, at Gilbert Theater